Table of Contents

 I just got back from a fabulous long weekend in New Orleans and am so excited to cover it for you all today.
 New Orleans has been on the top of my US bucket list for years, so I’m overjoyed that I finally made it!
 My girls trip to New Orleans was 4 days long, so we even had time to rent a car for a day and get out of the city for a bit.
-I’m proud to say that aside from Louisiana, we crossed off Mississippi and Alabama this weekend too – bringing me up to 41 states on my 50 states challenge!
+I’m proud to say that aside from Louisiana, we crossed off Biloxi, Mississippi and Mobile, Alabama this weekend too – bringing me up to 41 states on my 50 states challenge!
 I’ll recap those states soon, but for now, let’s dive into the top things to do in New Orleans, including where to eat, stay, and of course – drink.

 Disclaimer: This blog post is in partnership with the voco St. James Hotel, an IHG Hotel located just outside of the French Quarter in New Orleans.
 The hotel hosted my friends and I for our 4-night trip in exchange for content and coverage on my blog.
 Thank you to Visit New Orleans as well for sponsoring visits to Mardi Gras World and a ghost tour, which I’ll cover in detail below.
 As always, all opinions written are my own.